0xPolygon/polygon-edge-docs/docs/additional-features/chainbridge/usecase-erc20-bridge.md

 ## Step4: Set Mint/Burn mode in ERC20 bridge of the Edge

-Bridge expects to work as burn/mint mode in Edge.
+Bridge expects to work as burn/mint mode in Polygon Edge.
 You'll set burn/mint mode using `cb-sol-cli`.

 ```bash
 $ cb-sol-cli bridge set-burn \